Devon128/Engineering_4_Notebook/README.md

 ### Reflection

 It was a little harder than the other 2 because i never used a button so i had to learn how to wire it up and i also had to find the code for it.

+## Launch Pad 4

+### Assignment Description

+This was also an add on to the other launch pad assignments.
+The only thing different from this one is that i had to actuate a 180 degree servo on lifftoff to simulate the launch tower disconnecting.

+### Evidence

+### Wiring

+### Code
+import time
+import board
+import digitalio
+import pwmio
+from adafruit_motor import servo

+led = digitalio.DigitalInOut(board.GP13)
+led.direction = digitalio.Direction.OUTPUT
+ledgreen = digitalio.DigitalInOut(board.GP18)
+ledgreen.direction = digitalio.Direction.OUTPUT
+button=digitalio.DigitalInOut(board.GP28)
+button.direction = digitalio.Direction.INPUT
+button.pull = digitalio.Pull.DOWN
+pwm_servo = pwmio.PWMOut(board.GP0, duty_cycle=2 ** 15, frequency=50)
+servo1 = servo.Servo(pwm_servo, min_pulse=500, max_pulse=2500)
+servo1.angle = 0

+for x in range(10,0,-1):
+    print(x)
+    led.value = True
+    time.sleep(.5)
+    led.value = False
+    time.sleep(.5)

+servo1.angle = 180
+print("lifftoff")
+ledgreen.value = True
+time.sleep(1)
+ledgreen.value = False
+time.sleep(1)

+### Reflection
+This wasn't really that hard.
+I took some old code from an old assignment that used some servo code to help me with some part of it.
+But other than some part of the code , there were really no other problems i had with this assignment.

+## Crash Avoidance 1

+### Assignment Description